-The Chair of the Board of Regents shall appoint two Diplomates from the Specialty of Internal Medicine, one representing small animal medicine and one representing large animal medicine, and one Diplomate from each of the other specialties to serve as the voting members of the ACVIM Appeals Committee.
-The ACVIM Professional Liaison and Executive Director will serve as ex-officio members of this committee.
+The Chair of the Board of Regents shall appoint one Diplomate from each of the specialties to serve as the voting members of the ACVIM Appeals Committee.
+The

+ACVIM Professional Liaison and Executive Director will serve as ex-officio members of this committee.

-The Appeals Committee Chair organizes and conducts a telephone conference call with the Committee membership to review the appeal and render a decision on due process.
-The Committee is charged solely with determining whether due process has been followed in the decisions made by the various Specialty Training, Credentials, and Examination Committees.
+The Appeals Committee Chair organizes and conducts a telephone conference call with the Committee membership to review the appeal and render a decision on administrative procedures.
+The Committee is charged solely with determining whether proper procedure has been followed in the decisions made by the various Specialty Training, Credentials, and Examination Committees.
 The Appeals Committee will base its decision on whether the Committees have ruled erroneously by:

 - a.
 Disregarding established criteria for certification or approval; - b.
-Failing to follow stated procdure; - c.
+Failing to follow stated procedure; - c.
 Failing to consider relevant evidence and documentation presented by the candidate.